Kliff Kingsbury: Arizona Cardinals (2019–2022)

 Kingsbury was hired by USC as their new offensive coordinator in December 2018 but resigned a month later to look into NFL opportunities.
 On January 8, 2019, he was hired as head coach of the Arizona Cardinals.
 Some attributed Kingsbury's hiring to the "Sean McVay effect", a trend in the league of teams hiring younger offensive minded head coaches.
 Kingsbury won his first game against the Cincinnati Bengals and finished the season 4th in the NFC West with a record of 5–10–1.

-In 2020, the Cardinals finished 3rd in the NFC West with a 8–8 record.
+In 2020, the Cardinals finished third in the NFC West with an 8–8 record.
+The season was famous for the Hail Murray play against the Buffalo Bills, in which quarterback Kyler Murray threw a game winning Hail Mary pass to DeAndre Hopkins to help the Cardinals beat the Bills 32–30.

 In October 2021, Kingsbury and several other Cardinals coaches had tested positive for COVID-19 and were unable to coach in a game against the Cleveland Browns.
 The Cardinals finished 2nd in the NFC West and made the playoffs with an 11–6 record.
 In his playoff debut, Kingsbury and the Cardinals lost 34–11 in the first round to the eventual Super Bowl champion Los Angeles Rams.

 Despite signing a six-year contract extension earlier in 2022, Kingsbury was fired after the Cardinals posted a 4–13 record that year.
 He finished his tenure with a 28–37–1 record and one playoff appearance.